 After absolving the subject the students will be able to

 · recognise the clinical signs and post mortem lesions of the infectious diseases of animals,

-· promote diagnosis of infectious diseases of animals by appropriate sampling,
+· promote and facilitate the diagnosis of infectious diseases of animals by appropriate sampling,

 · diagnose infectious diseases of animals by using laboratory methods,

 · evaluate the results of diagnostic tests of infectious diseases of animals,

 · treat and prevent infectious diseases,